 To be admitted, international students must complete above-average work in their supporting programs.
-Applicants whose native language is not English must submit the results of the Test of English as a Foreign Language (TOEFL).
-A minimum score of 560 (paper-based) or 84 (Internet-based) is necessary for regular admission to a degree program.
-International students are required to take the Indiana University English Proficiency Examination and must register for any supplemental English courses prescribed based on the results of this examination or, if necessary, enroll in the intensive English language program.
+International applicants whose native language is not English must meet the English Proficiency requirements of Indiana University for undergraduate degree-seeking students.
+A complete description of options to complete the English Proficiency requirement is available at the Office of International Services (OIS) website.

+Admitted undergraduate international students are also required to take the Indiana Academic English Test (IAET) and must register for any supplemental English courses prescribed based on the results of this examination or, if necessary, enroll in the intensive English language program.

-For additional information, contact the Office of International Services, Indiana University, Poplars 221, 400 E. Seventh Street, Bloomington, IN 47405; newtoiu@indiana.edu; (812) 855-9086; http://ois.iu.edu/admissions/index.shtml.
+For additional information, contact the Office of International Services, Indiana University, Poplars 221, 400 E. Seventh Street, Bloomington, IN 47405; newtoiu@indiana.edu; (812) 855-9086; http://ois.iu.edu/admissions/index.html.